MartinDrumel/martin-drumel-pirali-research-group/content/project/macogt/index.md

 The MACO-GT (*Molécules Astrophysiques à COuche ouverte et de Grande Taille*) project is part of a long-term collaboration with astrophysicists and concerns the laboratory spectroscopy of large radicals.
 Among all the molecules detected in the interstellar medium, very few radical species containing more than 5 atoms have been identified.
 This lack of detection is due to the lack of high-resolution laboratory spectroscopic data for these species.
 Thanks to a technique for producing radicals based on the reaction between a parent molecule and atomic fluorine, we propose to record their spectra at high resolution, from the millimeter-wave to the infrared region, and to develop theoretical approaches for their modeling.

-This project is supported by a public grant from the *Laboratoire d'Excellence Physics Atoms Light Mater* ([LabEx PALM](https://www.labex-palm.fr/)) overseen by the French National Research Agency (ANR) as part of the *Investissements d'Avenir* program (ANR-10-LABX-0039-PALM).
+This project, whose PI is Laurent Coudert from ISMO, is supported by a public grant from the *Laboratoire d'Excellence Physics Atoms Light Mater* ([LabEx PALM](https://www.labex-palm.fr/)) overseen by the French National Research Agency (ANR) as part of the *Investissements d'Avenir* program (ANR-10-LABX-0039-PALM).